-Translation of documents
+Translation of Documents

 If your documents are not in English, you must provide a qualified English translation.
-The Certificate of Translation form is available at drive.mn.gov, at DVS exam stations and at driver's license offices.
+The Certificate of Translation form is available here, at driver examination stations, and at driver's license offices.
 The translator must certify the following:

-- The document is accompanied by a full English translation. - The translation of the document is true and accurate, meaning all words on the presented document have been correctly translated. - The translator is not related by blood or marriage to the subject of the document. - The translator is competent to translate from the original language into English. - The translator understands that if any part of the translation is intentionally false, they will be subject to penalty.
+- The document is accompanied by a full English translation. - The translation of the document is true and accurate, meaning all words on the presented document have been correctly translated. - The translator is not related by blood or marriage to the subject of the document.

+- The translator is competent to translate from the original language into English. - The translator understands that if any part of the translation is intentionally false, they will be subject to penalty.

-Social Security number
+Social Security Number

-Applicants for DVS cards must provide their Social Security number on the application form.
-Your Social Security number is private and will be secure in the driver's license information system, accessible only to those lawfully authorized.
-If you have not been issued a Social Security number, you must check the appropriate box on the application form.
+Applicants for Minnesota Driver and Vehicle Services cards must provide their Social Security number (SSN) on the application form.
+If you have not been issued an SSN, you must choose not to specify that information on the form.
+Your SSN is private and will be secure in the driver's license information system, accessible only to those lawfully authorized.

 Social Security numbers are not printed on or embedded in driver's licenses or identification cards.
-Under federal law (42 U.S.C. § 405(c) (2)(C)(i)), the state is authorized to require Social Security numbers for driver's license programs.
-If you do not provide a Social Security number when eligible, Minnesota cannot process your application for a driver's license or identification card.
+Under federal law (42 U.S.C. § 405(c) (2)(C)(i)), the state is authorized to require SSNs for driver's license programs.
+If you do not provide an SSN when eligible, Minnesota cannot process your application for a driver's license or identification card.